ORESoftware/r2g/README.md

 ## Purpose

 This tool <i>complements</i> your standard CI/CD testing for NPM libraries.
-You might already be using Travis, CircleCI, etc, to test your library <br>
-when you do a `git push`.
-Keep doing that.
-The reason why that is likely to be insufficient is because:
+You might already be using Travis, CircleCI, etc, to test your library when you do a `git push`.
+Keep doing that. <i>However, the reason why what you are already doing is likely to be insufficient is because:</i>

 1. You install using `npm install` instead of `npm install --production`, because you need your devDependencies for your tests. (whoops!).
 2. You are testing your package directly, instead of testing it as a dependency of another project.
 In reality, someone will be using your package via `node_modules/X`.
 3. You are not using `npm pack` to package your project before testing it.
 Your `.npmignore`  file could mean you will be missing files, when someone goes to use your package in the wild.

 The above things are why you need to take some extra pre-cautions before publishing NPM packages.
-I think we have all had .npmignore files that accidentally ignored files we need.
+I think we have all had `.npmignore` files that accidentally ignored files we need.
 And we have all had dependencies in devDependencies instead of dependencies, which caused problems when people try to use the library.
 Those are the two motivations for using this tool, to *prove* that X works in its final format.

-## A better workflow
+## A Better Workflow

-One nice thing about testing locally instead of on a CI/CD server, is you don't have to leave your IDE, and you don't get distracted by the internet lol.
+One nice thing about testing locally instead of on a CI/CD server, is you don't have to leave your IDE, and therefore you won't get distracted by the internet lol.
 You can run this tool <b>before</b> pushing to a Git remote. r2g will smoke test your library in about as much time as it takes to `npm install --production` your project.
 <b>If r2g smoke tests do not pass, it means your package is not publishable!</b>